DhirajBhakta/reflections/docker_and_kubernetes/kubernetes.md

 - rise of microservices -> rise of container tech
 - increased use of containers
 - managing 1000s of such containers using scripts and self made tools made it complex and irritating
+- scaling , deployment and recovery
+- what if one of the container goes down?
+- checking if one container has crashed across multiple nodes is hard
+- K8s automatically checks the health of every container
+- ensures that theyre always running
+- K8s can spin up multiple containers (horizontally scale) and have a load balancer in front of it
+- easy rollback
+- Not restricted to any cloud provider
+- Automatically configures your infra
+- speeds up deployment
+- allows you to build complex apps

 #### What are the tasks of an orchestration tool?